couchbase/couchbase-operator/test/e2e/README.md

 `suite`: the test suite descriptor file to run.
 The default test suite descriptor can be modified for custom testing, like running/debugging single tests.

 `kube-type`: the kubernetes cluster type (kubernetes or openshift) to provision if no kubeconfig is provided to the framework.

-`kube-version`: the version to install of the select `kube-type` if no kubeconfig is provided.

 `serviceAccountName`: the name of the serviceaccount to create for the Autonomous Operator.